Analysis | White House, Congress wrestle with U.S. imports of Russian oil

 Pelosi vs. Psaki

-Seeking to counter such price increases, a bipartisan and bicameral group of lawmakers on Thursday introduced legislation to prohibit imports of Russian crude oil, petroleum products, liquefied natural gas and coal into the United States.
+Meanwhile, a bipartisan and bicameral group of lawmakers on Thursday introduced legislation to prohibit imports of Russian crude oil, petroleum products, liquefied natural gas and coal into the United States.

 The measure was spearheaded by Sens.
 Joe Manchin III (D-W.Va.) and Lisa Murkowski (R-Alaska), who both hail from fossil-fuel-producing states.
 A companion bill was introduced in the House by Reps.
 Josh Gottheimer (D-N.J.) and Brian Fitzpatrick (R-Pa.).